 Decisions to be made by the Next of Kin

 You have four options regarding the disposition of your loved one’s remains.
-You may have the remains buried in Chile or embalmed and transported to another location, such as the United States.
+You may have the remains buried in Chile or preserved and transported to another location, such as the United States.
 You also have the choice of cremation, and can transport the ashes out of Chile if desired.

 Costs for all options will vary depending on the origin and destination of transport and the quality of casket desired.
 The varying exchange rate of the U.S. Dollar and the Chilean Peso will also affect these costs.
 Please note that all costs listed here are estimates, and are subject to change.

-Embalming in Chile, Disposition in the U.S.
+Preservation in Chile, Disposition in the U.S.

 Burial in Chile

 Should you decide to have your loved one buried in Chile, the total cost for preparation and burial is approximately $1,000 to $2,500 USD, not including costs for transport within Chile.
 Refrigerated storage facilities may be limited in remote areas.
 Burial would usually take place within 48 hours after death.

 Cremation in Chile